millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Application: Color Quantization
 -------------------------------

-..
-The K-Means algorithm uses the euclidean metric, so it is natural to cluster geographic data.
-..
-However, clustering can be done in any abstract vector space.
-The following application is one example.

 Another application of the K-Means algorighm is color quantization, a process that reduces the size of images by reducing the number of unique colors in the image.
 It does this by taking colors that are close to each other (based on the specified distance algorithm, for us this is Euclidean distance), and merging them into one color.

 .. figure:: _static/figures/cosmo_quantization.png